The Surprising Reason Why The Flu Is Worse For Men

 Ever notice how some of the manliest men can be totally taken out by an itty bitty cold?
 If you've ever taken care of a guy with a respiratory infection, you're familiar with the drama: The agony, he says.
 The multiple requests for tea and OJ (if it’s not—cough, cough— too much trouble).

 So, crap.
-It's not his fault he picked up the cold from hell—one a woman might fight off more easily.
+It's not his fault he picked up the man flu; a woman just might have fought it off more easily.

 He needs all the help he can get, after all.